UniTime/unitime-doc/CAS.md

 ## Logout URL

-When the user clicks the Logout menu item, by default he/she is only logged out of UniTime, with the option to log out of CAS on the second click.
+When the user clicks the Logout menu item, by default they are only logged out of UniTime, with the option to log out of CAS on the second click.

 You have been successfully logged out of UniTime, click __here__ to log out of all other applications as well.